-This is Kai's most popular design - it looks simplistic but is the favourite of 80% of Kai's customers.
+This is Kai's most popular design - it looks simple but is the favourite of 80% of Kai's customers.

 These bike chain fidgets are industrial in design so suit adults and children alike.
 They are also a quiet fidget which is super helpful for use in settings like the classroom or office.

-Bike chain fidget are available in four sizes (select from the drop down menu).
+Bike chain fidget is available in four sizes (select from the drop-down menu).

 medium fidget is the most popular and suitable for most users.
 Typically used over pointer finder and rotated.
 Feels like a very similar action to pen clicking